-Calico Tanks Trail is a 2.2 mile moderately trafficked out and back trail located near Las Vegas, NV that features a river and is rated as moderate.
+Calico Tanks Trail is a 2.2 mile moderately trafficked out and back trail located near Las Vegas, Nevada that features a river and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from February until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash